The increasing fragmentation of global science limits the diffusion of ideas: Growing international scientific fragmentation

 \section{Growing international scientific fragmentation}

-The preference of some nations for the scientific work of others, combined with the proliferation of negative biases against groups of countries, is a characteristic hallmark of international scientific fragmentation\cite{aref2020balance}.
+The preference of some nations for the scientific work of others, combined with the proliferation of negative biases against groups of countries, is a characteristic hallmark of international scientific fragmentation\cite{biermann2009fragmentation, aref2020balance}.
 This pattern in citation patterns can stem from various factors, such as disciplinary biases, prevailing research trends, language barriers, geographical disparities, or ideological preferences.
 As a result, scientific fragmentation can distort the perception of the importance and impact of research, reinforce existing knowledge gaps, and impede the equitable dissemination and recognition of diverse scientific contributions.

 To measure the dynamics of international scientific fragmentation, we first detect the presence of international communities using the degree-corrected stochastic block model, finding strong evidence for a partition of the positive network in 5 distinct communities (SI, Section S6).
-Three blocks strongly resemble a three-layer core-periphery structure\cite{gallagher_clarified_2021}.
-Specifically, we find a dense core consisting of Western countries that tend to positively prefer each other's work (1, dark blue) and a weaker core of many European countries (2, light blue), while countries in the periphery (5, orange) are agnostic to each other, but prefer countries from both the weak and strong cores (\figref{fig:network}).
+Three blocks strongly resemble a three-layer core-periphery structure~\cite{gallagher_clarified_2021}.
+Specifically, as visually apparent in \figref{fig:network}{A}, we identify a dense inner core of Western countries---US, GB, CH, AU---that consistently prefer each other's work (Community 1, dark blue), alongside a weaker secondary core composed of many European countries (Community 2, teal).
+Countries in the stronger core are less consistent in their recognition of the weaker core.
+In contrast, countries in the periphery (Community 5, orange) tend to be agnostic toward one another, yet display positive citation preferences toward both the strong and weak cores.

 At the same time, this analysis confirms that the core-periphery structure is an oversimplification of the diverse communities in global science.
 The international scientific recognition network reveals two additional communities outside of the Western scientific world: one community captures an international community predominately composed of Asian countries (3, red), including both East Asia and the Middle East, while another reflects the African nations (4, yellow).